Huntley Dethatching Lawn Services

 Huntley’s neighborhoods each present unique thatch management challenges due to variations in soil, development age, and landscape features:

-- Del Webb Sun City: Newer development, moderate compaction, Kentucky bluegrass dominant, irrigated lawns, rapid thatch accumulation, less tree cover.
+- Del Webb Sun City: Newer development, moderate compaction, Kentucky bluegrass dominant, professionally irrigated, rapid thatch accumulation

 Huntley Development Services Department